cascadingluo/CS-546-Web-Prog-Project/README.md

 # CS-546-Web-Prog-Project
-the repository for cs546 final project. the team consist of Luo Xu, Nicolas Banatt, Annanya Jain, Gursimran Vasir, and Zachary Rosario.
+The repository for cs546 final project.
+The team consist of Luo Xu, Nicolas Banatt, Annanya Jain, Gursimran Vasir, and Zachary Rosario.